Fearing death and facing death

 Rolls impotently on as Thou or I.

 Searching for the light behind the black curtain, we turn to religion, to faith, to drugs, to music, to love.
-We get a glimmer of hope with stories of near death and other paranormal experiences.
+We get a glimmer of hope with near-death and other paranormal experiences.
 We meditate and pray.
 We look to nature and art and beauty.
 We dream.

-It’s amusing that science, in its quest to deconstruct and debunk, has reaffirmed the ephemerality of the physical world.
-Quantum theory paints a wonderful and mysterious picture of a universe that is merely thought and potential.
+It’s amusing that science, in its quest to deconstruct and debunk, has reaffirmed the ephemerality of the physical world, painting a wonderful and mysterious picture of a universe that is merely thought and potential.
 Just imagine that when you look out across the horizon, everything in your sight is energy, nothing solid, and that it’s all a thought in your mind.
 And that you are a thought in someone else’s mind.

 We see the black curtain looming and it gives us pause, as it should.
-Still, we have reason to believe that behind the curtain is something even more mysterious, more awe-inspiring, more real and beautiful than the world we know.
+Still, we have reason to believe that behind the curtain is something even more real, more awe-inspiring, more beautiful than the world we know.